-BMI View: After years of underperformance in Iran's residential and non-residential building sector, we now expect growth to return to the sector from 2016 onwards, in line with the wider construction industry and the economy.
+BMI View: After years of underperformance in Iran's residential and non-residential building sector, we now expect growth to return to the sector from 2016 onwards, in line with the wider construction industry and economy.
 We anticipate demand for offices, social and industrial infrastructure to increase, as well as affordable housing projects, given the country's large deficit in this segment.

-- Iran's residential and non-residential sector has underperformed over the past few years due to the shrinking domestic purchasing power and the rising costs of building materials in the context of a depreciating currency.
+- Iran's residential and non-residential sector has underperformed over the past few years due to shrinking domestic purchasing power and the rising costs of building materials in the context of a depreciating currency.
 Although some of these challenges will remain in addition to high levels of corruption and bureaucracy we believe the sector will play a key role in driving construction industry growth in the coming quarters. - Our Country Risk Team expects housing inflation to remain elevated in 2016, largely a result of the inadequate supply of housing units.
-Over the next five years, we see inflation in the component declining, as a gradually improving macroeconomic environment and the government's efforts to promote private sector involvement in the residential construction sector result in an uptick in housing supply. - Stimulating the housing sector has become a priority for the government, given the ripple effect it has on the steel and cement industries.
+Over the next five years, we see inflation in this component declining, as a gradually improving macroeconomic environment and the government's efforts to promote private sector involvement in the residential construction sector result in an uptick in housing supply. - Stimulating the housing sector has become a priority for the government, given the ripple effect it has on the steel and cement industries.
 In addition, the construction sector is estimated to generate 15% of Iran's jobs, according to government estimates. - Local media announced that Oman's Sarooj Construction Company (SCC) will spend USD120mn developing its 50% owned Sarooj Pars Complex in Kerman in Iran.
 The complex will have a built-up area of about 60,000sq m, including a hotel, office block, mall and entertainment facilities.
 The first phase of the development is expected to take up to three years to be completed. - We have also highlighted India's strong interest to invest in Iran's infrastructure.
 This view has started to materialise with the announcement that National Aluminium Company Limited (NALCO) plans to build an aluminium smelter and captive power plant worth USD2.6bn in Iran.
-The Indian firm's plan to build the 1mn tonne capacity plant in Iran is reportedly driven by power shortages in the Asian country, given power makes up 40% of smelting costs.
+The Indian firm's plan to build the 1mn tonne capacity plant in Iran is reportedly driven by power shortages in the Asian country, given power makes up 40% of smelting costs. - Investments in hospital structures are also to see an increase in interest.
+Confirming our expectation, the first half of 2016 saw Italian firm Pessina Costruzioni sign a memorandum of understanding (MoU) with Iran's Ministry of Health to build five hospitals in Iran, Three 1,000-bed hospitals will be built in Tehran, reports the Iran Project.
+Two 500-bed units will reportedly be built in the cities of Rasht and Nayshabur.
+South Korean construction companies have agreed to build hospitals with 6,000 beds in Iran at a total cost of USD2bn, according to the country's Ministry of Health and Welfare.